-- Trough it in gear.
+- Throw it in gear.
 If you have a manual you have this option.
 Been there.
 If it is safe and no one is around.
-You can trough it into a low gear and pop the clutch and load can shut the engine down.
+You can trough it into a low gear and pop the clutch and the load can shut the engine down.

 - Drain all the oil out.
 Take the fuel away.
 Not sure I would recommend this option.
 Although it would work, I am not sure I’m breaking out the creeper when a truck is running like crazy.

 It is important that you don’t jump to conclusions about your engine.
-Even with a bunch of miles diesels can keep operating great.
+Even with a bunch of miles, diesel engines can keep operating great.
 Take care of your diesel and you will see many years and miles of use.
-Remember that this list is just things that can tell you that your engine is wore out.
-Just because you have one of these problems doesn’t mean it is no good.
+Remember that this list is just things that can tell you that your engine is worn out.
+Just because you have one of these problems doesn’t mean it is not good.
 Do a proper diagnosis.
-The wonderful part about diesels is that they are reparable.
+The wonderful part about diesel engines is that they are reparable.
 Even if you have to do an entire engine overhaul it is a good investment.
-A lot will depend on the vehicle or application it is used but, for the most part you can get your monies worth from a good diesel engine.
+A lot will depend on the vehicle or application it is used but, for the most part, you can get your money’s worth from a good diesel engine.
 So, get out there and fix what’s wrong and get that thing blowing smoke!

 If you are needing to replace your engine or you are looking for a Ford reman engine, check out my friends over at reman-engine.
 They can help you get some black smoke rolling again.

 Want to get your ASE certifications but Hate reading? ????